Logo What's After the Movie

 No actors found

-Discover how The Physician is rated on popular platforms like IMDb, Metacritic, and TMDb.
-Explore audience and critic scores to see how this movie ranks among the best.
+See how The Physician is rated across major platforms like IMDb, Metacritic, and TMDb.
+Compare audience scores and critic reviews to understand where The Physician stands among top-rated movies in its genre.

 IMDb